shn4rk/MorePlayerLobby-RvThereYet/README.md

      MaxPlayers=8
      ```
      **Important Note:**
-     The Game.ini it may be removed when you restart your computer, so make sure it is present when you want to play.
+     The Game.ini may be removed when you restart your computer, so make sure it is present when you want to play.

 6. **Run the game**
    - Start the game and start a lobby, invite from Steam not from the game.